Festival · 节日

 The reunion dinner, red envelopes, and the long breath of the year.

-Lunar New Year (春节, Chūnjié) is the most important festival in the Chinese calendar — a 15-day celebration that begins on the first day of the lunar year and ends with the Lantern Festival.
-Family reunions, red envelopes (红包), firecrackers, and the symbolic sweep-clean-of-the-old-year frame the holiday.
+Lunar New Year (春节, Chūnjié) — also called Chinese New Year and the Spring Festival — is the most important holiday in the Chinese calendar.
+It begins on the first day of the lunar year and runs 15 days, ending with the Lantern Festival.
+Family reunions, red envelopes (红包), firecrackers, and the symbolic sweep-clean of the old year frame the holiday across the Chinese diaspora and East Asia more broadly.

 When does Lunar New Year fall?